 What we do: Tiny Tickers provide specialist training to sonographers doing 20-week pregnancy scans – the best chance to spot most heart problems before birth.

 From Telford to Torbay and Grimsby to Guernsey, we have trained sonographers at hospitals all over the UK.
 One third of serious heart defects go undetected before birth and it’s vital that we train and educate as many sonographers as possible.
-This year, we’re running projects throughout the North West, Yorkshire, Scotland and the North East regions.
+In recent years we’ve completed projects throughout the North West, Yorkshire, Scotland and the North East regions.
 This means hundreds of sonographers will have the chance to benefit from our expert trainers, through a combination of theory lecture days and hands-on practical training in sonographers’ local units.

-The impact we’ve had: we estimate Tiny Tickers have trained in 75% of sonography units in the UK – meaning thousands of mums-to-be each year are having 20 week scan performed by sonographers who’ve had our specialist cardiac training.
-Since 2016 we’ve trained 1,524 sonographers in 120 hospitals.
+The impact we’ve had: we estimate Tiny Tickers has trained in over 75% of sonography units in the UK – meaning thousands of mums-to-be each year are having a 20-week scan performed by a sonographer who has had our specialist cardiac training.
+Since 2016 we’ve trained 2282 sonographers.